RastalDev/curated_wallpapers/README.md

 This repository contains a curated selection of wallpapers to use as desktop backgrounds.

-These wallpapers are suitable for different colour themes including but not limited to:
+These wallpapers are suitable for different colour themes including but not limited to: Arc, Dracula, Gruvbox, Nord and Solarized

-    * Arc
-    * Dracula
-    * Gruvbox
-    * Nord
-    * Solarized

 ![wallpapers_image](https://github.com/RastalDev/curated_wallpapers/blob/master/image.png)